passlab/ompparser/README.md

 Submit feature request, bugs and questions from the repository's "Issue" tab.

 ## Acknowledgement
 The work has been performed with support from Department of Energy Lawrence Livermore National Laboratory and the National Science Foundation.
-To cite, please refer to following paper:
+To cite, please use following paper:

-## How to cite ompparser in a publication

 [Anjia Wang, Yaying Shi, Xinyao Yi, Yonghong Yan, Chunhua Liao and Bronis R. de Supinski, ompparser: A Standalone and Unified OpenMP Parser, the 15th International Workshop on OpenMP (IWOMP), 11th - 13th September, in Auckland, New Zealand](https://link.springer.com/chapter/10.1007%2F978-3-030-28596-8_10).
 [The presentation of the paper](http://parallel.auckland.ac.nz/iwomp2019/slides_ompparser.pdf), which is from IWOMP'19 website.